osamamaruf/jQuery-menu-aim/README.md

 ## Bower install :

-Use the below command to install menu-aim from bower:
+Use the below command to install hover-menu-aim from bower:

         `
-                bower install menu-aim --save
+                bower install hover-menu-aim --save
         `

 ## Use like so :

 Note: el is the menu/dropdown.

-		_menuAim.menuAim(el,{
+		hMenuAim.menuAim(el,{
             activate: function(){},
             deactivate: function(){}
         });